webeweb/jquery-datatables-bundle/README.md

 ```

 > IMPORTANT NOTICE: For use with Bootstrap 4, replace '3' by '4' into wbw_bootstrap.version and
-> 'bootstrap' by 'bootstrap4' into wbw_jquery_datatables.theme.
+> 'bootstrap' by 'bootstrap4' into wbw_jquery_datatables theme.

 Add the bundle routing in the `app/config/routing.yml` file of your project: